Smart Home Automation IoT Using Flask Raspberry Pi and Python

 We will divide this tutorial in four parts:

-THE FIRST PART: (control the RPi GPIO using basic Python
+THE FIRST PART: Controlling the RPi GPIO using basic Python programming without any web servers.

 Led Blinking